This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - Now pour in the almond milk, honey, and coconut oil.
 Stir just until the last of the flour is mixed in (some lumps may remain).
 Pour batter into prepared pan.

 - Bake for 20-25 minutes, until a toothpick inserted into the center comes out clean.
+Remove from the oven and allow to cool on a wire rack.

 Notes

-- Use A Different Flour: If you don’t have white whole wheat flour on hand, you can just swap and use AP flour 1:1 in this recipe.
-If you can’t find white whole wheat flour but still want to up the nutrition level try using 50% whole wheat flour and 50% AP flour.
+- Use A Different Flour:ย If you don’t have white whole wheat flour on hand, you can just swap and use AP flour 1:1 in this recipe.ย If you can’t find white whole wheat flour but still want to up the nutrition level try using 50% whole wheat flour and 50% AP flour.

-- Use a different oil:Â Â You can swap out the coconut oil and use vegetable oil, canola oil, or even melted butter if you would like.
+- Coconut Oil:ย ย If you don’t want a coconut flavor use a refined coconut oil.
+You can swap out the coconut oil and use vegetable oil, canola oil, olive oil, or even melted butter if you would like.

-- To bake these into muffins: I haven’t baked these into cornbread muffins, but you certainly can.
+- Different pan: Instead of the 8×8 square pan, you can bake in a round cake pan (8-inch or 9-inch) or cast iron skillet (edges may get a bit darker and may cook a bit faster.
+A 9-inch pan may just take a few less minutes in the oven.
+To bake these into muffins: I haven’t baked these into cornbread muffins, but you certainly can.
 I would recommend baking these for about 18-20 minutes.
-Set your timer for a few minutes early to check on them and be safe.Â
+Set your timer for a few minutes early to check on them and be safe.ย

 This is my favorite cornbread recipe!
 I swear you can’t even tell it’s healthy, even my husband loves it.